A Gibbs sampler for a class of random convex polytopes: Proposed Gibbs sampler

 \subsection{Convergence to stationarity}

+A common question to all MCMC algorithms is the rate of convergence to stationary \citep{jerrum1998mathematical,roberts2004general}, which here might depend on $K$ and the observed counts $N_1,\ldots,N_K$.
+In the simplest case where $K=2$, with counts $N_1\geq 1, N_2\geq 1$, we obtain an upper bound on the mixing time of the chain in the 1-Wasserstein metric \citep[e.g.][]{gibbs2004} as detailed in Appendix \ref{appx:cvgrate}.
+We find that the upper bound increases at most linearly with the total count $N=N_1+N_2$.
+The extension of this theoretical result to arbitrary $K\geq 3$ is left as an open question.

-A common question to all MCMC algorithms is the rate of convergence to stationary \citep{jones2001honest,roberts2004general}.
-We use the empirical approach of \citet{biswas2019estimating}, that provides estimated upper bounds on the total variation (TV) between $\mathbf{u}^{(t)}$ at iteration $t$ and $\nu_{\mathbf{x}}$.
-These upper bounds are obtained as empirical averages over independent runs of coupled chains.
+For arbitrary $K$ we use the empirical approach of \citet{biswas2019estimating}, that provides estimated upper bounds on the total variation distance (TV) between $\mathbf{u}^{(t)}$ at iteration $t$ and $\nu_{\mathbf{x}}$.
+These upper bounds are obtained as empirical averages over independent runs of coupled Markov chains; see Appendix \ref{appx:empiricalcvgrate} for a brief description of the approach.
+For $K=4,8,12,16$, we construct synthetic data sets with $10$ observations in each category and estimate upper bounds for a range of $t$ shown in Figure \ref{fig:mixingwithk}.
+The number of iterations required for convergence seems to be stable in $K$.

-We employ the following coupling strategy.
-With probability $\omega \in (0,1)$, we propagate the two chains using common random numbers.
-Otherwise conditional updates are maximally coupled \citep{thorisson2000coupling}.
-Common random number couplings induce a contraction between the chains while maximal couplings provide opportunities for exact meetings, similarly to \citet{heng2019unbiased}.
-The mixing parameter $\omega$ was set to $0.9$ throughout our experiments.
-A naive implementations of maximal couplings can result in large variances in the computing cost, but sub-maximal couplings can be employed \citep{gerberlee2020comment}.
-The same couplings could be used to obtain unbiased estimators of expectations with respect to $\nu_{\mathbf{x}}$ \citep{glynn2014exact,jacob2017unbiased}, thus of $(\pp,\qq,\rr)$.

-For $K=5,10,20$, we construct synthetic data sets with $10$ observations in each category and estimate upper bounds for a range of $t$ shown in Figure \ref{fig:mixingwithk}.
-The number of iterations required for convergence seems to increase slowly with $K$.
 Next, we set $K=5$ and consider $10,20,30,40$ counts in each category, leading to $N$ varying between $50$ and $200$.
 Figure \ref{fig:mixingwithN} shows the associated upper bounds, that increase with $N$.